![]() The perfect Instagram spot. Heavenly Reyna, the Californian singer-songwriter in July 2017 with dancer Michaela Kelly |

 Andalucia.com interview Instagram Twitch

 In July 2021, the Rainbow Steps were given a colourful boost with a bright new coat of paint.
 The following month, advanced earthworks began on a new residential and commercial development adjacent to Las Mesas.
-A plot of land near the top of the steps was set aside as a nursery for the small trees that would be uprooted by the construction.
-The steps were within the boundary of the works and were fenced off rather unceremoniously.
-Following a complaint, the fence was moved and on 21.08.13 the steps were reopened.
-The celebration was short-lived, and a few months later the steps were again unnecessarily fenced off, and remained so until the constructor undertook a tidy up of external works along Avenida del Mar and removed the fencing on Christmas Eve 2023.
+The steps were within the boundary of the works and were rather unceremoniously fenced off.
+Following a complaint, the fence was moved and the steps were reopened on 13 August 2023.
+The celebration was short-lived and a few months later the steps were again unnecessarily fenced off and remained so until the developer carried out a clean-up of the external works along the Avenida del Mar and removed the fencing on Christmas Eve 2023.
+In the spring of 2024, the steps were fitted with more robust black railings and reopened in time for Semana Santa, along with other parts of the works.
+The land at the top of the steps has been completely transformed and is now a park and green space, officially inaugurated on 22-03-2024 as part of the infrastructure for the residential and commercial development 'Camino de las Mesas'..

 A World of Rainbow steps